Cheap Will UK — From £69, Legally Valid

 Quick answer

 The cheapest legally valid will in the UK is around £69.
-ClearLegacy charges £69 for a single will and £99 for mirror wills — both reviewed by a qualified estate planner before release, fully compliant with the Wills Act 1837.
+ClearLegacy charges £69 for a single will and £99 for mirror wills — both checked by our automated review before release, fully compliant with the Wills Act 1837.
 Anything cheaper is usually a paper DIY kit with no professional review.

 What "cheap" actually means in UK will writing